 We know that there’s nothing worse than feeling deceived by an operator.
 That’s why we have created our own dedicated section in the website where you can submit your complaint.
 Upon submission, we will contact the operator and try to shed some further light into the case.
 Our year-long collaborations with all well-known online casinos enable us to know how to tackle a case where the player feels they have been mistreated by the casino.
 To file in your complaint on Best50Casino click here (link to complaint form).

 Judging by the amount of questions we receive every day on scam casinos here at Best50Casino.com we understand that this is a topic of crucial importance to all of you.
 As a result, we decided to address some of the most common inquiries here for your convenience.

 1. Are all online casinos a scam?

 Far from it.
-There are many online casinos such as Energy Casino, Leo Vegas and Royal Panda that are highly regulated by respectable authorities as well as other third party boards that guarantee fairness.
-The fact that there are a few rogue casinos that molest the world of online gaming does not mean that all online casinos are scam.
+There are many online casinos such as Energy Casino, Leo Vegas and Royal Panda that are highly regulated by respectable authorities as well as other third-party boards that guarantee fairness.
+The fact that there are a few rogue casinos that molest the world of online gaming does not mean that all online casinos are a scam.

 2. Which are some of the biggest online casino frauds?

 There are quite a few, to be honest.
 Among the worst would have to be the one involving Virtual Casino Group / Ace Revenue Casinos, a group that operates many scam casinos, such as 123 Slots online or Captain Jack Casino.
 They were quite infamous about not paying winnings to players or taking ages to process withdrawals.
 The person that owned the group of fake casinos was imprisoned for conspiracy and mail fraud back in 1997.
 Other well-known online casino frauds involved the following groups: Curgam Group, CyberRock Entertainment N.V.
 Casinos.